 Until now, web designers have been working with three basic variations of website design: desktop (your home desktop or laptop computer), tablet (a large-format single screen device with touch screen controls) or mobile (most commonly your phone).
 Screen dimensions change with each person’s choice of device, but they are more or less the same screen aspect ratios and we can design web sites and develop applications for them knowing what to expect.

 Foldable phones change that dynamic.
-Now we need to not only make web applications that look good and convey information quickly on a mobile device, we need to do so not knowing if the user is in phone mode or tablet mode as they can switch easily between the two.
+Now we need to not only make web application development that looks good and convey information quickly on a mobile device, we need to do so not knowing if the user is in phone mode or tablet mode as they can switch easily between the two.
 Therefore, design and functionality considerations will have to be made.

 This will also have an impact on how we perceive the mobile web.
 Having devices that can literally transform from mobile to tablet view means that analytics will have to take this into account when reporting on how people are consuming websites while on the move.